Diaper: Development

 In 1947, Scottish housewife Valerie Hunter Gordon started developing and making Paddi, a 2-part system consisting of a disposable pad (made of cellulose wadding covered with cotton wool) worn inside an adjustable plastic garment with press-studs/snaps.
 Initially, she used old parachutes for the garment.
 She applied for the patent in April 1948, and it was granted for the UK in October 1949.
 Initially, the big manufacturers were unable to see the commercial possibilities of disposable diapers.
 In 1948, Gordon made over 400 Paddis herself using her sewing machine at the kitchen table.
 Her husband had unsuccessfully approached several companies for help until he had a chance meeting with Sir Robert Robinson at a business dinner.
-In November 1949 Valerie Gordon signed a contract with Robinsons of Chesterfield who then went into full production.
-In 1950, Boots UK agreed to sell Paddi in all their branches.
-In 1951 the Paddi patent was granted for the US and worldwide.
+In November 1949, Valerie Gordon signed a contract with Robinsons of Chesterfield, who then went into full production.
+In 1950, Boots UK agreed to sell Paddi in all its branches.
+In 1951, the Paddi patent was granted in the United States and worldwide.
 Shortly after that, Playtex and several other large international companies tried unsuccessfully to buy out Paddi from Robinsons.
-Paddi was very successful for many years until the advent of 'all in one' diapers.
+Paddi was very successful for many years until the advent of 'all-in-one' diapers.

-In Sweden, Hugo Drangel's daughter Lil Karhola Wettergren, in 1956 elaborated her father's original idea, by adding a garment (again making a 2-part system like Paddi).
-However she met the same problem, with the purchasing managers, declaring they would never allow their wives to "put paper on their children."
+In Sweden, Hugo Drangel's daughter Lil Karhola Wettergren, in 1956, elaborated her father's original idea by adding a garment (again making a 2-part system like Paddi).
+However, she encountered the same problem with the purchasing managers, who declared they would never allow their wives to "put paper on their children."

-After the Second World War, mothers increasingly wanted freedom from washing diapers so that they could work and travel, causing an increasing demand for disposable diapers.
+After the Second World War, mothers increasingly wanted freedom from washing diapers so they could work and travel, leading to a growing demand for disposable diapers.

 During the 1950s, companies such as Johnson and Johnson, Kendall, Parke-Davis, Playtex, and Molnlycke entered the disposable diaper market, and in 1956, Procter & Gamble began researching disposable diapers.
-Victor Mills, along with his project group including William Dehaas (both men who worked for the company) invented what would be trademarked "Pampers".
-Although Pampers were conceptualized in 1959, the diapers themselves were not launched into the market until 1961.
+Victor Mills, along with his project group, including William Dehaas (both men who worked for the company), invented what would be trademarked as "Pampers".
+Although Pampers were conceptualized in 1959, the diapers themselves were not launched until 1961.
 Pampers now accounts for more than $10 billion in annual revenue at Procter & Gamble.